fivdi/bme280/README.md

 If desired, the BME280 can be configured to run in forced mode rather than in normal mode by setting option forcedMode to true.

-If the BME280 is confured to run in normal mode, open waits (asynchronously) until the BME280 has completed its first measurement before resolving.
+Normal mode comprises an automated perpetual cycling between an active measurement period and an inactive standby period.
+If the BME280 is configured to run in normal mode, open waits (asynchronously) until the BME280 has completed its first measurement before resolving.
+This makes it possible to invoke the read method immediately after invoking open to get the first reading.

+In forced mode each measurement must be explicitly triggered.
+If the BME280 is configured to run forced mode, open will not trigger a measurement.
+It is the responsibility of the application to trigger each measurement and to wait for the measurement to complete before invoking read to get the reading.

 The following options are supported:
 - i2cBusNumber - integer, I2C bus number, optional, default 1
 - i2cAddress - integer, BME280 I2C address, optional, default 0x77
-- humidityOversampling - One of the [OVERSAMPLE](#enum-oversample) enum
+- humidityOversampling - one of the [OVERSAMPLE](#enum-oversample) enum
 values, controls oversampling of humidity data, optional, default OVERSAMPLE.X1
 - pressureOversampling - one of the [OVERSAMPLE](#enum-oversample) enum